-CSPS has a well-established relationship with the SPD and liaison opportunities between the departments occur on many occasions and at various levels, although there is no formalized agreement or memorandum of understanding strictly between CSPS and SPD.
-The University has a written memorandum of understanding with SPD for the strict purposes of Title IX compliance.
+CSPS has a well-established relationship with the SPD and liaison opportunities between the departments occur on many occasions and at various levels, and has a signed memorandum of understanding between CSPS and SPD.
+The University also has a written memorandum of understanding with SPD for the strict purposes of Title IX compliance.
 CSPS also occasionally works with the Spokane County Sheriff's Office.
 Both agencies have jurisdiction for the campus area.
 The Washington State Patrol, an agency with statewide authority, also has jurisdiction for the campus area, but CSPS has no formalized working relationship or regular contact with that agency.
 The Washington Liquor Control Board (WALCB) also has statewide authority and jurisdiction for the campus area.
 There is an informal working relationship between CSPS administrators and WALCB agents.